 Turn to trusted attorneys who have experience investigating and handling defective smoke detector cases.
 When you or your family has sustained a smoke inhalation injury because an ionization smoke detector failed to go off, what can you do to make sure the facts of your accident are fully investigated?
 If a fire results in injuries or the loss of your home, we can help.
 Our legal team has handled numerous ionization smoke detector accident cases and can provide experienced and knowledgeable legal help.

 All the work we provide is on a contingency fee basis.
 So, you pay nothing if we don’t win compensation for you.
 All attorney time is at no charge as well, including your initial consultation.
-In addition, we can visit you in your home or in the hospital.
+In addition, we can visit you at your home or in the hospital.

 Contact us to schedule an appointment during the day, evening, or weekend.
 We proudly serve clients throughout Boston, MA, and the surrounding areas.